429. Song—Come let me take thee to my breast

 Email Poem |

-Analysis and Comments on 429.
+Comments, Analysis, and Meaning on 429.
 Song—Come let me take thee to my breast

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 429.
 Song—Come let me take thee to my breast here.